 Prior to the introduction of the coffin shaped Vox Apache 2 guitar

 , travel guitars were typically small bodied acoustic guitars with short scale necks.
 Their compact size made it possible to stow the instrument in the overhead luggage bin of an airplane.
-The Vox Apache Series expanded the concept of the travel guitar and travel bass by incorporating a battery operated "drum box" and a 1 watt battery operated amplifier into the instrument.
-The speakers were mounted to the inside of the pick guard.
-Despite all their features, the US street price of the Vox Apache travel guitar was under $300.
-The basses were less than $350.
+The Vox Apache Series expanded the concept of the travel guitar by incorporating a battery operated "drum box" and a 1 watt amplifier with twin speakers into the instrument.
+Despite all their features, the street price of the Vox Apache travel guitars was under $300 in the United States.

 The Mark V bass (shown above) was introduced by Vox in 2013.
-It shared the basswood body and 21 fret maple and rosewood neck with the Apache 2 bass
+It utilized the basswood body and 22 fret maple and rosewood neck from the Apache 2 bass.
+Unlike the Apache 2 bass, the Mark V featured three single coil pickups, a five position pickup selector and a vibrato arm.
+The Apache 2 and the Mark V shared a 24" (610 mm) scale length.
+A padded soft case was included.

 The 2013 Mark V Bass was not available in the United States, but it was offered by Vox dealers in Japan and throughout Europe.